 Division of Mental Health Services (DMH)

 As the federally designated State Mental Health Authority (SMHA), (DMH) is responsible for assuring that children, adolescents and adults throughout Illinois have the availability of, and access to necessary mental health services that are recovery-oriented, evidence-based, community-focused, value-dedicated and outcome-validated.
 Working collaboratively with a network of approximately 200 certified community mental health agencies, health centers and hospitals, DMH offers a continuum of services from intensive in-patient hospitalization to outpatient care backed by supportive housing and employment programs.
 All services are provided by mental health practitioners in accredited, certified mental health centers and hospitals.
 Service providers include licensed physicians, board-certified psychiatrists, licensed clinical psychologists, licensed clinical social workers, licensed counselors, and registered nurses.
-They are assisted by para-professionals and Recovery Support Specialists-people whose life experiences and training prepare them to provide recovery support and who are directly supervised by qualified mental health professionals.
+They are assisted by mental health professionals including Recovery Support Specialists-people whose life experiences and training prepare them to provide recovery support and who are directly supervised by qualified mental health professionals.
 The goal of services is to maximize community supports and develop skills for persons with or at risk of serious mental illnesses and children with or at risk of serious emotional disturbances.
-The services and supports provided include interventions that are billable to insurers, including Medicaid, as well as supports such as 24-hour crisis response involving telephone hotlines as well as physical locations staffed to provide support to individuals during psychiatric crises.
+The services and supports provided include interventions that are billable to insurers, including Medicaid, as well as supports such as 24-hour crisis response involving telephone hotlines, mobile crisis response, and physical locations staffed to provide support to individuals during psychiatric crises.
 A list of Certified Community Mental Health Centers can be found here: http://www.dhs.state.il.us/page.aspx?item=29735.

 DMH administers the Title XX Mental Health Block Grant as well as a number of other federal grants, utilizing the funding to support the development of evidence-based practices (EBPs) through targeted technical assistance and training, as well as direct resources to support the provision of services to individuals in need.
 Among the EBPs that the Division is actively supporting are: